SJSU272Lab/Agent-I/README.md

 > *My order id is 1621, I've cancelled this order and haven't received a refund yet.
 When can I expect my refund?*

-Responding to these kind of emails take time, even with pre-made templates. ____ uses cutting-edge AI technology to read and understand customer emails.
+Responding to these kind of emails take time, even with pre-made templates.
+A customer service associate would have to look up the customer's information through an application that queries the customer information database and fill in the template. ____ uses cutting-edge AI technology to read and understand customer emails.

 > *The phone I was delivered is broken!
 I want to return this, how do I do that?*